Can I Afford a Mesothelioma Lawyer?

 I Was Diagnosed With Asbestosis and Received a Settlement.
 Now I Have Mesothelioma.
 Can I File a Second Lawsuit?

 Yes, in many cases you can file a second lawsuit.
-Several states allow individuals to file an asbestos-related illness claim even if that person had previously filed a lawsuit for another asbestos-related disease.
-A skilled attorney can help convince a court to recognize a second asbestos-related illness.
+Several states allow individuals to file a mesothelioma lawsuit even if that person had previously filed a lawsuit for another asbestos-related disease.
+A mesothelioma attorney can help convince a court to recognize a second asbestos-related illness.
 There are some substantial differences between the two illnesses.
 Asbestosis is not a life threatening cancer like mesothelioma.
 Also while asbestosis is caused by asbestos fibers lodging in the alveoli, mesothelioma develops from asbestos fibers lodged in the lining of a person’s lungs.
-As a result, individuals who find themselves in this situation should not hesitate to contact a knowledgeable attorney.
+As a result, individuals who find themselves in this situation should not hesitate to contact an attorney.

 Is It Financially Worthwhile to Seek Compensation for a Mesothelioma Lawsuit?